on in Education PR

 Whether that’s an IT system that helps manage school admin, an online game that diagnoses difficulties children have with reading, or STEM training courses for teachers.

-Maybe teachers think it’s too expensive.
+Maybe teachers think your educational software is too expensive.
 Or it’s too difficult to implement in their classroom.
 Perhaps they simply don’t have the time to take part in a demo and bring in a change at a time when they’re busier than they have ever been.